 The Service Center participates in the Mercer Auglaize Employee Benefit Trust ("Trust"), a public entity shared risk pool consisting of eleven local school districts and two educational service centers.
-The Service Center pays monthly premiums to the Trust for employee medical and dental insurance coverage.
-The Trust is responsible for the management and operations of the program.
+As of January 1, 2019 the Trust became a single member within the Southwestern Ohio EPC Health and Benefits program ("EPC").
+The Service Center pays monthly premiums to the Southwestern Ohio EPC for employee medical and dental insurance coverage.
+The EPC is responsible for the management and operations of the program.
 Upon withdrawal from the Trust, a participant is responsible for the payment of all Trust liabilities to its employees, dependents, and designated beneficiaries accruing as a result of withdrawal.
 Life insurance is available for employees who meet full-time requirements.
 This is provided by Metropolitan Educational Council.